-The Hedgehog is reminiscent of the Chanterelle mushroom because of its vibrant orange colouring and its nutty, peppery and sometimes fruity flavor.
+Hedgehog mushrooms are reminiscent of the chanterelle mushroom because of its vibrant orange coloring and its nutty, peppery and sometimes fruity flavor.
 The Hedgehog is an upright mushroom with a wide indented cap that contains downward projecting teeth on its underside.
 Its stem is stout, truncated and firm.
 The entire mushroom should maintain its golden color aside from the flesh, which is chalk white.
-Fresh, young Hedgehog mushrooms can be eaten raw, but older specimens should be cooked, as they have a bitter first bite.
-Cooked fresh Hedgehogs are very meaty in texture and hearty in flavor.
+Hedgehogs mushrooms have a meaty texture and earthy flavor.

 Hedgehog mushrooms can be found through the summer months and into fall.
 Depending on geographic location, they can be found in the late winter months.